Type of entity

 Dates of existence

-Eli Mandel was born in 1922 in Estevan, Saskatchewan.
+Eli Mandel was a Canadian poet, critic and academic.
+Mandel was born in 1922 in Estevan, Saskatchewan.
 Following military service in World War II, he resumed his studies at the University of Saskatchewan where he received an M.A. in English.
-Between 1953 and 1957, he taught at the College Militaire Royal de Saint-Jean.
+Between 1953 and 1957, he taught at the College militaire royal de Saint-Jean.
 On completion of his Ph.D. at the University of Toronto, he joined the Department of English at the University of Alberta.
 His first published work appeared in 1954, a collection of poems in Trio.
 Thereafter, Mandel published several volumes of poetry including Black and Secret Man (1964), Criticism: The Silent-Speaking Words (1966), Eight More Canadian Poets (1972), The Poems of Irving Layton (1977), Life Sentence (1981) and several others.
 In the process, he established himself as one of Canada's foremost literary critics.